Skip to main content

 Administer orally once daily without regard to meals.
 Take at the same time each day.

-If lenvatinib capsules cannot be swallowed whole, dissolve intact capsule in 1 tablespoon of water or apple juice in a small glass; do not break or crush the capsule.
-Allow the capsule to sit in the liquid for ≥10 minutes, and then stir for ≥3 minutes.
-After the mixture has been consumed, add 1 tablespoon of water or apple juice to the glass and swallow the rinse to ensure that the entire dose is consumed.
+Swallow capsules whole; do not crush or chew.
+If lenvatinib capsules cannot be swallowed whole, dissolve intact capsules (maximum of 5) in 3 mL of water or apple juice in a small container or oral syringe (20 mL capacity); do not break or crush the capsules.
+For doses that require 6 capsules, prepare 3 capsules at a time according to instructions.
+Allow capsules to sit in the liquid for ≥10 minutes to allow the capsule shell to disintegrate, and then stir or shake for ≥3 minutes.
+After the mixture has been consumed, add 2 mL of water or apple juice to the container or oral syringe, swirl and shake, then administer.
+Repeat this step at least once and until no residue is visible to ensure all of the dose is consumed.

 If a dose of lenvatinib is missed, do not take the missed dose within 12 hours of the next dose.